yo-artyom/yo-artyom/README.md

-Hi, I'm Artyom, a backend engineer currently living in Berlin.
+Hi, I'm Artyom, a software engineer currently living in Berlin.

 Passionate with designing and developing software.
 <br />